roboconf/roboconf.github.io/en/user-guide-0.4/target-iaas-vmware.md

 vmware.template =
 ```

-Here is a complete description of the parameters for OpenStack.
+Here is a complete description of the parameters for VMWare.

 | Property | Description | Default | Mandatory |
 | --- | --- | --- | --- |